sunxu24/MREDTA/README.md

 ## BERT Model

 Here is the pre-trained BERT model we use for drugs.
-The BERT model should be put in the folder `pre-trained_BERTmodel`.
+The BERT model should be put in the folder `pre-trained_BERTmodel` which should be placed in the same directory as the other code files.

 [model](https://huggingface.co/dmis-lab/biobert-v1.1)